saurav-saha-durable/durable-static-blog-site/README.md

 JavaScript closures are a powerful feature that allows functions to access variables from an outer function even after that function has finished executing.
 ```

 Save the file in the posts folder.
-The blog post will automatically appear on the homepage when the site is running.
+The blog post will appear on the homepage when the site is rebuilt.

 ## Additional Information